lisa-lumos/AWS/1-aws-certified-cloud-practitioner/05-storage-and-databases.md

 When deciding between Amazon S3 Glacier and Amazon S3 Glacier Deep Archive, consider `how quickly` you need to `retrieve` archived objects.

-## Amazon Elastic File System (Amazon EFS)
+## 🏷 Amazon Elastic File System (Amazon EFS)
 ### File storage
 In `file storage`, `multiple clients` (such as users, applications, servers, and so on) can access data that is stored in `shared` file folders.
-In this approach, a storage server uses block storage with a local file system to organize files.
+In this approach, a storage server uses `block storage` with a local file system to organize files.
 Clients access data through file paths.

 Compared to block storage and object storage, file storage is ideal for use cases in which `a large number of services and resources` need to `access the same data` `at the same time`.